Best Cost-Sharing Rule Design for Selfish Bin Packing: Abstract

 \section{Abstract}

-In selfish bin packing, each item is regarded as a player, who aims to minimize the cost-share by choosing a bin it can fit in.
+In selfish bin packing, each item is regarded as a selfish player, who aims to minimize the cost-share by choosing a bin it can fit in.
 To have a least number of bins used, cost-sharing rules play an important role.
-The currently best known cost sharing rule has a lower bound on $PoA$ larger than 1.45, while a general lower bound 4/3 on $PoA$ applies to any cost-sharing rule under which no items have incentive unilaterally moving to an empty bin.
-In this paper, we propose a novel and simple rule with a $PoA$ matching the lower bound, thus completely resolving this game.
-The new rule always admits a Nash equilibrium and its $PoS$ is one.
+The currently best known cost sharing rule has a \emph{price of anarchy} ($PoA$) larger than 1.45, while a general lower bound 4/3 on $PoA$ applies to any cost-sharing rule under which no items have the incentive to move unilaterally to an empty bin.
+In this paper, we propose a novel and simple rule with a $PoA$ matching the lower bound of $4/3$, thus completely resolving this game.
+The new rule always admits a Nash equilibrium and its \emph{price of stability} ($PoS$) is one.
 Furthermore, the well-known bin packing algorithm $BFD$ (Best-Fit Decreasing) is shown to achieve a strong equilibrium, implying that a stable packing with an asymptotic approximation ratio of $11/9$ can be produced in polynomial time.
+As an extension of the designing framework, we further study a variant of the selfish scheduling game, and design a best coordination mechanism achieving $PoS=1$ and $PoA=4/3$ as well.